z2k-gwp/obsidian-z2k-log-creator/README.md

-# Z2K - Log Creator Obsidian plugin
+# Z2K Log Creator - Obsidian plugin

 ## Overview
-This [Obsidian](https//obsidian.md) plugin creates a daily notes file through a variety of means.
-It behaves similar to the core "Daily notes" plugin, but extends it with several new features.
+This [Obsidian](https//obsidian.md) plugin creates a "daily notes" file through a variety of means.
+It behaves similar to the core "Daily notes" plugin, but extends it with several new features:

-Key features:
 - Includes a number of methods by which a daily note/log file can be created automatically each day
 - Support for creating log files other than for the current day
 - Support for a wider variety of automated {{field}} names

+Full documentation can be found on the [plugin's wiki pages](https://github.com/z2k-gwp/obsidian-z2k-log-creator/wiki).

 *Aside: While it is intended for use as part of the larger [Z2K](https://z2k.dev) System, it can be used in ordinary Obsidian vaults as well.
 In the Z2k System, the "daily note" is called the "daily log", and thus this documentation uses "daily log" name instead.*